ShaniShurkin/wit/README.md

 wit is a lightweight Git implementation written in Python.
 It aims to provide the core functionality of Git, allowing users to version control their projects, manage branches, and track changes efficiently.

 ## Features
-- Initialize a new Git repository
+- Initialize a new Wit repository
 - Stage and commit changes
 - Create and switch between branches
 - Merge branches
 - View commit history
 - Track changes and file modifications
-- Ignore specific files or directories using .gitignore
+- Ignore specific files or directories using .witignore
 - Revert to previous commits
 - Push and pull changes to remote repositories